SciViews/tcltk2/inst/tklibs/tablelist6.8/README.txt

 each column can be specified as "left", "right", or "center".

 The columns, rows, and cells can be configured individually.
-Several of the global and column-specific options refer to the headers, implemented as label widgets.
-For instance, the "-labelcommand" option specifies a Tcl command to be invoked when mouse button 1 is released over a label.
+Several of the global and column-specific options refer to the header titles, implemented as label widgets.
+For instance, the "-labelcommand" option specifies a Tcl command to be invoked when mouse button 1 is released over a header label.
 The most common value of this option sorts the items based on the respective column.

 The Tablelist package provides a great variety of tree styles controlling the look & feel of the column that displays the tree